© Alliance / Adobe Stock

 The missions behind brands that give back to women capture the zeitgeist of 2017 — a year that’s empowered evermore women to run for office, to speak out against sexual harassment and to march in solidarity in unprecedented numbers around the world, vowing to ensure that their rights are recognized as human rights.

 This year’s holiday season, women feel inclined — perhaps now more than ever — to shop ethically and champion the female artisans and workers behind their purchases (and maybe even use their holiday bonuses to pay for it).
 Millennials consult eight or more sources of information before making a purchase; in fact, 88 percent of consumers research before they buy, consulting an average of 10.4 sources.
 With resources like Project JUST — an online catalog of more than 150 fashion brands researched and categorized based on social, environmental and aesthetic factors to bring manufacturing practices to light and enable informed purchasing decisions — consumers can get to know both brands and the chain of human beings behind brands.

 If you’re shopping for the woman who wants to give back to other women, we’ve done the research for you.
-Consider these 30 ideas that aren’t only generous gifts for the recipient, but are also the livelihoods for the women who design and manufacture them and deliverance for the women and girls the following brands pledge to support.
+Consider these 30 gift ideas that aren’t only generous gifts for the recipient, but are also the livelihoods for the women who design and manufacture them and deliverance for the women and girls the following brands pledge to support.

 1. YLLO Beauty Turmeric Skincare Kit ($80)